Q. What is Amazon CloudFront?

 CloudFront delivers your content through a worldwide network of data centers called edge locations.
 The regional edge caches are located between your origin web server and the global edge locations that serve content directly to your viewers.
 This helps improve performance for your viewers while lowering the operational burden and cost of scaling your origin resources.

-Q. How does regional edge cache work?
+Q. How does regional edge caching work?

 Q. Is regional edge cache feature enabled by default?